Talleeenos69/server-writeup/writeUp.md

 ## Personal Choices

-For the host operating system, we chose Fedora 39 Server edition.
+For the host server operating system, we chose Fedora 39 Server edition.
 This was due to the stable, yet up-to-date packages that the system provides, as well as cockpit (A web interface to monitor and control various parts of the system) coming installed by default.

 We chose RAID5 as our data storage virtualization technology.
 This was due to the fact that it allows for one HDD to fail at any time, with no data being lost.
 The downside to this is that RAID5 requires 1 drive of overhead, which was 2Tb in our case.